Homebrew/legacy-homebrew/README.md

 passed a SparkContext and a typesafe Config object.
 Results returned by the method are made available through the REST API.

-    GET /jobs             - Lists the last N jobs
-    POST /jobs            - Starts a new job, use ?sync=true to wait for results GET /jobs/<jobId>     - gets the result or status of a specific job
+    GET /jobs                - Lists the last N jobs POST /jobs               - Starts a new job, use ?sync=true to wait for results GET /jobs/<jobId>        - Gets the result or status of a specific job GET /jobs/<jobId>/config - Gets the job configuration

 ### Context configuration